-- (1) A static water supply must be provided in accordance with (4) and (5). - (2) This bushfire hazard assessment refers to the construction of a new Class 1b building as such this subsection is not applicable. - (3) This bushfire hazard assessment refers to the construction of a new Class 1b building as such this subsection is not applicable. - (4) A minimum of 10,000 litre static water supply, with associated fitting and hardstand area are to be installed to comply with Table 4.3B. - (5) The provision of a minimum static water supply of 10,000 litres will be required to comply with this subsection and Table 4.3B.
+- (1) A minimum 10,000 litre static water supply for firefighting purposes is to be provided. - (2) This bushfire hazard assessment refers to the construction of a new Class 1a building as such this subsection is not applicable. - (3) This bushfire hazard assessment refers to the construction of a new Class 1a building as such this subsection is not applicable. - (4) A minimum of 10,000 litre static water supply, with associated fitting and hardstand area are to be installed to comply with Table 4.3B. - (5) The provision of a minimum static water supply of 10,000 litres will be required to comply with this subsection and Table 4.3B.